Mennaa-Ayman/Sudoku-Game/README.md

 ### The game supports:
 • Console interaction: Users can load puzzles from files, place values on the board, check puzzle validity, solve automatically, and save current puzzles.
 • puzzle generation: Automatically create Sudoku boards of varying difficulty.
+• puzzle save: Loads and saves puzzle data to a file.
+• Error handling.